-ENGAGEMENT + EDUCATION
+ENGAGEMENT + EDUGATION

-In FY21, Phoenix Art Museum welcomed approximately 100,000 visitors, added 118 works to the collection, and presented 30 exhibitions and special installations.
-The Museum's downturn in attendance was due to the institution's closure from March through October 2020 caused by the COVID-19 pandemic.
+In FY22, Phoenix Art Museum welcomed approximately 141,144 visitors, added 199 works to the collection, and presented 18 exhibitions and special installations.

 In addition to presenting world-class exhibitions highlighting various collection areas, the Museum serves as a valuable community resource and a center for enrichment and arts education for the state of Arizona.
 Education programs include Docent-led tours for visitors of all ages, lectures, festivals, an extensive and award-winning film program, cultural performances, programs for teens, school tours, and outreach programs at both schools and senior centers.
-Due to the COVID-19 pandemic, the Museum shifted its offerings in FY21 to present a mix of virtual and in-person on-site and off-site programs.
-Over the fiscal year, the Museum served more than 13,000 students, adults, teens, and educators through virtual classroom and senior-center visits, virtual artist lectures, virtual art-making workshops, films, and more.
-As the pandemic extends into FY22, the Museum continues to adapt its offerings based on COVID-19 rates in Arizona.
+Over the fiscal year, the Museum served more than 47,000 students, adults, teens, and educators through classroom and senior-center visits, artist lectures, art-making workshops, and more.